Baldur's Gate (video game): Setting

-Baldur's Gate takes place in the fictional world of Ed Greenwood's Forgotten Realms setting, during the year of 1368DR in the midst of an apparent iron shortage, where items made with iron inexplicably rot and break.
+Baldur's Gate takes place in the world of Ed Greenwood's Forgotten Realms setting, during the year of 1368DR in the midst of an iron shortage, where items made with iron inexplicably rot and break.
 Focusing upon the western shoreline of Faerûn, the game is set within a stretch of the region known as the Sword Coast, which contains a multitude of ecologies and terrains, including mountains, forests, plains, cities, and ruins, with the story encompassing both the city of Baldur's Gate, the largest and most affluent city in the region, and the lands south of it, including the Cloud Peaks, the Wood of Sharp Teeth, the Cloakwood forest, the town of Beregost and the village of Nashkel, and the fortress citadel of Candlekeep.
-In addition to the region, a variety of organisations from the Forgotten Realms setting also feature as part of the game's main story, including the Zhentarim, the Red Wizards of Thay, The Iron Throne, the Flaming Fist, The Chill, The Black Talons, and the Harpers.
+In addition to the region, a variety of organisations from the Forgotten Realms setting feature as part of the game's main story, including the Zhentarim, the Red Wizards of Thay, the Iron Throne, the Flaming Fist, the Chill, the Black Talons, and the Harpers.

 Characters

-Baldur's Gate includes around 25 player companions that can join with the PC.
-A number of the characters who appear include several who are canon to the official Forgotten Realms campaign setting, including Drizzt Do'Urden and Elminster.
+Baldur's Gate includes around 25 player companions that can join with the player character.
+A number of the unplayable characters who also appear include several who are canon to the official Forgotten Realms campaign setting, including Drizzt Do'Urden and Elminster.